Philipkh18/Philipkh18/README.md

 - 🎓 Data Science @ University of Michigan
 - 📊 Exploring Machine Learning in Financial Markets
 - 💡 Passionate about turning ideas into real-world solutions
+- 🧠 Concentrating in Artificial Intelligence